BBC-News/chintz-php-demo/README.md

  - Run composer install
  - Visit `index.php` in the browser

 You have now installed the demo Chintz library.
+It should look a bit like [this hosted version](http://peterchamberlin.com/experiments/chintz-parser-php-demo/index.php).